Maelikah/M13_ECommerceBackend/README.md

 </br>

-The purpose of this repository is to apply the concepts reviewed during the week and generate an app that allows a user to update the employee database's tables using the command line using Node.js, Inquirer, and MySQL.
+The purpose of this repository is to build the back end for an e-commerce site by modifying starter code.
+Configuring a working Express.js API to use Sequelize to interact with a MySQL database and testing routes using insomnia.

 </br>